researchecon/lunpide/research.md

 <p><b>International Publications</b></p>

-<li>The Food and Economic Crises: Impact on Food Security and Agriculture in Cambodia (2014), in Surviving the Global Financial and Economic Downturn: The Cambodian Experience, Hossein Jalilian, Sothorn Kem, Glenda Reyes, Kimsun Tong (eds.)
+<li>The Food and Economic Crises: Impact on Food Security and Agriculture in Cambodia (2014), in <i> Surviving the Global Financial and Economic Downturn: The Cambodian Experience </i>, Hossein Jalilian, Sothorn Kem, Glenda Reyes, Kimsun Tong (eds.)
 (Singapore: Institute of Southeast Asian Studies).  <a href= "https://bookshop.iseas.edu.sg/publication/1967"> [link] </a>

 <li> Irregular Migration from Cambodia: Characteristics, Challenges, and Regulatory Approach (2011), Philippine Journal of Development 38(70) 1-25, with Vutha Hing and Dalis Phan. <a href= "https://dirp4.pids.gov.ph/webportal/CDN/PUBLICATIONS/pidspjd11-cambodia.pdf"> [link] </a>